hchen272/SlideNote/README.md

-# Slide Notes
+# Slide Note

-> A desktop sticky-note app that stays on top, docks to the screen edge like a bookmark, and supports Markdown with themes.
+> A desktop sticky-note app that stays on top, docks to the screen edge like a bookmark, and supports Markdown + rich-text editing with themes.

 [中文文档](README_CN.md)

-> ⚠️ **This project is under active development.** A one-click installer (`.exe` setup) will be available soon.
-For now, see [Setup](#setup) to run from source.

 ---

 ## Why This Exists

-In fact, when reviewing, I can't handle split-screen note-taking, and I'm too lazy to use pen to write...
-The left-right split-screen in Windows is also easily covered.

-Officially saying, Modern OS sticky-note tools have two fundamental flaws:
+Modern OS sticky-note tools have two fundamental flaws:

-1. **They don't stay on top.** Most built-in note apps (Sticky Notes on Windows, Stickies on macOS) get buried the moment you switch to another window.
+1. **They don't stay on top.** Most built-in note apps get buried the moment you switch to another window.
 When you're reading a slide deck, watching a lecture, or referencing a document, your notes should be *persistently visible* — not hiding behind your active window.

 2. **They take up too much space or are awkward to reach.** Traditional note apps either occupy valuable screen real estate or require Alt-Tab juggling.
 You need something that lives at the edge of your screen — always there, never in the way.

-**Slide Notes** solves both: it's always-on-top (except over fullscreen apps) and collapses into a tiny colored tab docked to the left or right edge of your screen.
-One click and it expands back to full size with all your notes intact.
+**Slide Note** solves both: always-on-top, and collapses into a tiny colored tab docked to the left or right edge of your screen.
+One click and it expands back to full size.

 **Core use case:** taking notes while reading slides, PDFs, or watching video lectures — without constantly switching windows.